 "You're late, the next funeral is scheduled to start in mere moments so it would be appreciated if we can be quick about this!"

-We stopped regularly along the road for some light snacks and biobreaks at the usual pit stops, the white van that was now her hearse parked innocuously outside while tourists flitted by blissfully unaware that there was a coffin inside it.
+We stopped regularly along the way for some light snacks and biobreaks at the usual pit stops, the white van that was now her hearse parked innocuously outside while tourists flitted by blissfully unaware that there was a coffin inside it.

-At the last stop before reaching Siglufjörður, chance or fate had arranged for us to run into Orren the farmer who she had been married to all those years ago.
+At the last stop before reaching our destination Siglufjörður, chance or fate had arranged for us to run into Orren the farmer who she had been married to all those years ago.
 He was sitting inside with a few of his fellow farmers, discussing something.

 He had called her in the hospital during one of her final conscious moments a day or two before her death, to say goodbye or something similar and I ended up being the reluctant man in the middle passing along words not my own.
 She didn't want to talk to him directly, but told me to thank him for calling.
 I did.

-A bigger man than me might have talked to him directly, told him what journey we were on there and allowed him to either join us or say his goodbyes to her coffin there at the final stop.
+A bigger man than me might have talked to him directly, told him what journey we were on and allowed him to either join us or say his goodbyes to her coffin there at the final stop.

 When we arrived in town, we drove through it in silence and went deep into the fjord were the new cemetery was located.

-An open grave waited for us to arrive, the evening was pitch black outside as it was late and it then started snowing as if on cue.
+An open grave waited for us to arrive, my uncle had taken care of the arrangements.
+The evening was pitch black outside as it was late and it then started snowing as if on cue.
 Icelanders are rumored to have hundreds of different words describing different types of bad weather, and in particular snow.
-The word for this would have been 'Slydda'.

 She was home now, we had honored her last request.